 When it comes to divorce and debt, couples can prepare for the inevitable by not accumulating debt during the divorce process.
 They should sit down and make a list of all debts and who they consider responsible for payment.

-Before the divorce is finalized, the couple is required to sign a Settlement Agreement.
+Prepare a list of disputed debts separately.
+Before finalizing the divorce, the couple must sign a Settlement Agreement.
 This is a legal contract outlining all issues, including the division of assets and debts.
 The more the couple can agree on when it comes to debt payment, the less the court will interfere and take control and decide for them.

 The legal process can get difficult, which is why we always recommend that you seek the assistance of counsel; or at least have a consultation.
-Schedule a consultation with one of our attorneys today to review the issues of your case, the legal options you may have, and certain rights that pertain to your unique situation.
+Schedule a consultation with our team today to review the issues of your case, the legal options you may have, and certain rights that pertain to your unique situation.

 Have more questions?
 Let us know by sending an email to: questions@legallotus.legal and we will do our best to develop content to provide you with direction and insight!